Hokkien Text to Speech (TTS): Online Minnan Voice Guide

 - Global Chinese audience: Taiwanese has broader recognition

-Do I need to manually mark tone sandhi?
+Do I need to review tone sandhi?

 How do I handle mixed Mandarin and Hokkien content?